AlmostEfficient/transfer-fee-demo/README.md

 # transfer-fee-demo
 Create a token that has a transfer fee on every transfer using Javascript!
 Uses the transfer fee extension on the Token-22 program.
+Look at all the headings in this readme, there's helpful stuff in here.

 ## Setup - Node.js, pnpm, git
 Make sure you have the latest version of [Node.js](https://nodejs.org/en/download/) installed.
 Clone or download this repository and navigate to the directory in your terminal.
 I recommend using pnpm to install dependencies, get it [here](https://pnpm.js.org/en/installation).
 Then run `pnpm install` to install dependencies.